txoof/insertFiles/README.md

 **Invalid Filename Formats**
 * `20182019_ISA Test Results_443556.pdf` ↢ Too many numbers
 * `John Doe.pdf` ↢ No student number

-### GUI - Drag and Drop
-1. Open the insertFiles.app application
-    - it may be required to right click on the application and choose "Open" if OS X identifies the application as coming from an unidentified developer
-2. Drag one or more files onto the application window
-3. Note any failed files and manually insert them (listed at the end)

-## Command Line
-`insertFiles.zsh [--GradeLevel (optional)] /Folder/With/Files/*.foo`

-### Valid GradeLevel options:
-* --ps (preschool)
-* --tk (transition kindergarden)
-* --kg (kindergarten)
-* --1 (grade 1)..--12 (grade 12)

 ### Examples
 *  Insert files into the root folder of each student - this is usefulf for MAP tests